 Voyage to Bushwick

-In addition to simple police repression, rebel culture faces other obstacles in New York.
-Unlike Friedrichshain, where the cost of living is still dirt cheap and one can buy a massive falafel baguette for a paltry 4 euros, gentrification has made it that much harder for the alternative scene to survive and thrive.
-Such gentrification has pushed out rebel culture farther and farther to the margins, such that now the alternative arts and political scene has migrated from the East Village all the way to Bushwick, Brooklyn.
-Recently, I took a swing through the neighborhood to see how it stacked up against Germany’s rebel culture.
-Getting off the L train in Bushwick, you can’t miss the dynamic youth scene, wall murals and graffiti.
-Though the work isn’t political, Bushwick provides a refreshing change of scene from the relentless hyper-driven capitalism common to Manhattan and much of the rest of Brooklyn.
+In addition to simple police repression, rebel forces face other obstacles in New York.
+Unlike Friedrichshain, where the cost of living is still dirt cheap and one can buy a massive falafel baguette for a paltry 4 euros, gentrification has made it that much harder for the alternative backdrop to survive and thrive.
+Such gentrification has pushed out rebel culture farther and farther to the margins, such that now the alternative arts and political milieu has migrated from the East Village all the way to Bushwick, Brooklyn.
+Recently, I took a swing through the neighborhood to see how it stacked up against Germany’s rebel underground.
+Getting off the L train in Bushwick, you can’t miss the dynamic youth culture, wall murals and graffiti.
+Though the work isn’t political, Bushwick provides a refreshing change from the relentless hyper-driven capitalism common to Manhattan and much of the rest of Brooklyn.

 Leading the charge is Bushwick Collective, an outfit which aims to spread vibrant graffiti art in the neighborhood.
 Artists hail from New York and around the world, and their temporary work stays around for twelve months with new murals going up periodically.
 Bushwick Collective’s enterprising founder has managed to wrangle the necessary permits for his artists, who put up their work legally.
 However, in addition to Bushwick Collective, there are plenty of other, illegal and unsanctioned posters, stencils and stickers on walls and doorways throughout the neighborhood.
 Naturally, such work doesn’t last nearly as long as the collective’s official aerosol murals.
 Bushwick’s new street art has put the neighborhood “on the map” in recent years, with a spate of new walking tours cropping up in the area.